Founder & Executive Director

 Nicole was born in Nairobi, Kenya and lived there until she was 11 years old.
 Nicole received a B.A. in Biology from Lubbock Christian University, and a Master of Science degree in Global Health from King’s College in London.
 At EDF, she provides organizational support and manages the day-to-day tasks in order to support the organization’s overall mission.
 Nicole is also responsible for evaluating the impact of all EDF programs – as an African in the diaspora, she believes in the vision and purpose of EDF and is very excited to see the long-term impact a program such as EDF can have in Ethiopia’s development sector.

 Deborah is a student at the University of Southern California’s Marshall School of Business, where she is completing a B.S. degree in Business Administration and emphasizing in Marketing.
 Deborah is also currently the Marketing Associate at USC’s Black Alumni Association.
-As a digital marketing creative, her expertises range from web development to graphic design and brand development.
+As a digital marketing creative, her expertise ranges from web development to graphic design and brand development.
 She strives to combine her passion for community mobilizing with her skills as a digital communicator.
-She is most excited to be part of a start-up organization and use her skills to make an impact on Ethiopia and its young professional diaspora.
+Deborah has used her skills to help EDF make an impact on Ethiopia and its young professional diaspora.

 Board of Advisors